-This demonstrates usage of jerasure_print_bitmatrix(), jerasure_matrix_to_bitmatrix(), jerasure_invertible_bitmatrix(), jerasure_invert_bitmatrix() and jerasure_matrix_multiply().
+This demonstrates usage of jerasure_print_bitmatrix(), jerasure_matrix to bitmatrix(), jerasure_invertible bitmatrix(), jerasure_invert_bitmatrix() and jerasure_matrix_multiply().

-• jerasure_05.c: This takes two parameters: k and m, and performs a simple Reed-Solomon coding example in $GF(2^8)$.
-The sum k+w must be less than or equal to 256.
-It sets up an $m \times k$ Cauchy coding matrix, where element i, j is:
+• jerasure_05.c: This takes four parameters: k, m, w and size, and performs a basic Reed-Solomon coding example in $GF(2^w)$. w must be either 8, 16 or 32, and the sum k + m must be less than or equal to 2^w .
+The total number of bytes for each device is given by size which must be a multiple of sizeof(long).
+It first sets up an $m \times k$ Cauchy coding matrix where element i, j is:

-$$\frac{1}{i \oplus (m+j)},$$
+$$\frac{1}{i \oplus (m+j)}$$

-where division is in $GF(2^8)$, \oplus is XOR, and addition is standard integer addition.
+where division is in $GF(2^w)$, \oplus is XOR, and addition is standard integer addition.
 It prints out these m rows.
-The program then creates k random words of size ${\bf sizeof(long)}$ and encodes them into m coding words using ${\bf jerasure_matrix_encode()}$.
-It prints out the data and coding word in hexadecimal.
-Next, it erases m random words from the collection of k+m words, and prints the words out again.
-Then it decodes the erased words using ${\bf jerasure_matrix_decode()}$ and reprints the words.
-Next, it shows what the decoding matrix looks like when the first m words are erased.
-And finally, it uses ${\bf jerasure_matrix_detprod()}$ to show how to explicitly calculate the first data word from the others when the first m words are erased.
-Example:
+The program then creates k data devices each with size bytes of random data and encodes them into m coding devices using jerasure_matrix_encode().
+It prints out the data and coding in hexadecimal- one byte is represented by 2 hex digits.
+Next, it erases m random devices from the collection of data and coding devices, and prints the resulting state.
+Then it decodes the erased devices using jerasure_matrix_decode() and prints the restored state.
+Next, it shows what the decoding matrix looks like when the first m devices are erased.
+This matrix is the inverse of the last k rows of the distribution matrix.
+And finally, it uses jerasure_matrix_dotprod() to show how to explicitly calculate the first data device from the others when the first m devices have been erased.
+Here is an example for w = 8 with 3 data devices and 4 coding devices each with a size of 4 bytes: